 After strolling around tiny and picturesque Avila Beach, soaking up the views of San Luis Obispo Bay, venture to the Custom House (404 Front St., Avila Beach) for a memorable meal while still enjoying the stunning waterfront panorama.
 This is one of the top spots in the county for seafood - try the ahi tuna tataki tostadas and locally famed cioppino.
 But you'll also find an extensive array of steaks, salads, and other grills, and during the day Custom House is a terrific option for breakfast and lunch.

-The Hatch (835 13th St., Paso Robles) ranks among the hippest and happiest spots in bustling downtown Paso Robles for drinking superb craft cocktails and local wines, and eating absolutely superb Wine Country cuisine.
+The Hatch (835 13th St., Paso Robles) ranks among the hippest and happiest spots in bustling downtown Paso Robles for drinking superb craft cocktails and local wines and eating absolutely superb Wine Country cuisine.
 The high-ceilinged storefront space is fun for gathering among friends, and the food is mostly geared toward sharing.
 The menu changes often and usually includes a few Southern-inspired treats, such as pimento cheese chicken-fat toast with gaunciale and house pickles and fried green tomatoes with Creole mustard.
 But also consider the half-rotisserie chicken, hearty ramen with collard-greens kimchi and boudin sausage, and grilled Cayucos-harvested abalone.
-Monday through Saturday, 3 pm until 6 pm, you'll find great drinks and appetizers deals during "Cocktail Hour."Continue to 5 of 10 below.

 Operated by the same extremely talented owners (Chris Kobayashi and Michael Kobayashi) behind the fantastic restaurant Artisan in Paso Robles, homey and seemingly always buzzing Kitchenette (105 S. Main St., Templeton) is open daily from 8 am until 2 pm.
 The dapper little gourmet shop (with both plenty of to-go and dine-in items) and cafe specializes in dreamily delicious homemade pastries and desserts (butterscotch pudding, churros y chocolate).
 Until noon you can order breakfast, perhaps beer-braised corn-beef hash or pork posole verde with linguica, sliced jalapenos, and a crispy soft-boiled egg.
 Lunch faves range from turkey banh mi with country pate to a modern take on a classic sandwich: slow-roasted-lamb dip with pimiento goat cheese and caramelized onions.
 Though only open early in the day, serving superb coffee, Kitchenette does have a nice little selection of wine (still and sparkling) and beer on tap.